ZhangRenL/geneHapR/README.en.md

 # Visualize haplotype results
-plotGeneStructure(gff,                # gff annotation information
+displayVarOnGeneModel(gff,                # gff annotation information
                   hapSummary,          # haplotype result
                   Chr = "scaffold_1", # the chromosome where the gene is located startPOS = 136756,  # the starting position of the schematic diagram of the gene structure